tystar86/python_exercises/Tasks/math.md

 ```

 #48.
->Write a Python program to generate random float numbers in a specific numerical range.
+>Write a function to generate random float numbers in a specific numerical range.

 **Expected Output :**
 ```